Me and my sneakers, from childhood to adolescence (part 1) – Carte blanche to… Nicolò

 sonic and shadow sneakers

-These two characters from the Sonic Adventure 2 game were the height of cool for the kid that I was.
+These two characters from the Sonic Adventure 2 game were the height of cool for the kid I was.
 So, their sneakers too.
 QED.

 And then, you know, we sometimes attribute superpowers to our clothes ...